carlospolop/KAOSK-backdoors/README.md

 + python ./handler.py 192.168.0.100

 In the victim machine:

-Use a browser and navigate to 192.168.0.100/back and you will see the backdoors created before in the attacker Download the backdoor that you want to use
+Use a browser and navigate to 192.168.0.100/back and you will see the backdoors created before in the attacker machine.

+Download the backdoor that you want to use.

 Run the backdoor

-You will have a session in the victim's machine.
+You will have a session of the victim's machine in Kali.

 If you have chose a backdoor created with msfvenom, backdoor-factory or unicorn, you will have a metasploit session in the victim.
 The metasploit's sessions can be configured to run post modules, meterpreter commands and shell commands in the config folder.
 This means that when you capture a metasploit sessions this modules and commands will run automatically.